VCTLabs/foss-rst-presentations/README.rst

 Abstract
 --------

 What is drone?
 What is a quad-copter?
-What is an autopilt, and just what is an IMU or a Kalman filter?
+What is an autopilot, and just what is an IMU or a Kalman filter?
 This presentation will describe the open source drone architecture defined by the Ardupilot firmware, the MAVLink message protocol, and various supported autopilot devices and peripherals.
-We'll cover all the current capabilitites and pieces of the core software stack, as well as extended support for different vehicle platforms, computer vision processing, cameras and image tags, and multi-vehicle swarms.
-Airframe options and alternative firmwares will  also be discussed, including available support for microdrones.
+We'll cover all the current capabilities and pieces of the core software stack, as well as extended support for different vehicle platforms, computer vision processing, cameras and image tags, and multi-vehicle swarms.
+Airframe options and alternative firmware will  also be discussed, including available support for micro-drones.

 Slides
 ------